LeeKyoungIl/leekyoungil.github.io/_posts/blog/2019-01-03-How-to-throttle-the-TPS-on-Nginx.markdown

 So, change the code to the $request_uri, it is also built-in variable of the Nginx, it has the uri of client request.

-So, we can regulate client request per the uri.
+So, we can throttle client request per the uri.

 If the same uri requested is over a limit, the Nginx will be return to client the 503 http status.